k31001/hello-world/README.md

 "I've talked about supply chain.
 Understanding it is very important to make better investment decisions."

-"Finally, let me move to the strategies for inverstment."
+"Finally, let me move on to the strategies."

 ---